sungik-choi/polaris-react/polaris-stylelint/README.md

 ## Next steps

-[ ] Add the rest of the properties and allowed values [ ] Resolve all linter errors by updating rules OR updating the CSS files to adhere to rules [ ] Test in `Shopify/web`
+[ ] Add the rest of the properties and allowed values [ ] add a custom error message to prompt dev to use polaris custom props [ ] Resolve all linter errors by updating rules OR updating the CSS files to adhere to rules [ ] Test in `Shopify/web`
 [ ] package up for realz